castis/currant/README.md

 From a fresh install of [Raspian Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/):

-Connect the vehicle to the local network via ethernet (the wireless card is used to manage a network)
+Connect it to the local network via ethernet (the wireless card is used to manage a network)

 - note the IP
 - set a root password
 - Run `raspi-config`
+	- Under `Localisation Options`, set the proper keyboard layout.
 	- Under `Advanced`, expand the filesystem if it didn't automatically do this at first boot.
 	- Under `Interfacing Options`, enable `SSH` and `I2C`.
 - change `PermitRootLogin` for the moment: `sed -i -E "s/^#?(PermitRootLogin)/\1 yes/" /etc/ssh/sshd_config` and `systemctl restart ssh`

+Ansible will change that `yes` to a `prohibit-password` later.

 ### The development machine